If you’re trying to get every type of BBQ explained then at some point you’re going to stumble on portable BBQs.

 Most charcoal BBQ grills come in metal and are shaped like a kettle or are simple open trays.
 There’s a metal grill rack and lid that goes on top.

-The kettle versions also usually stand on three legs.
-Other than appearance though, consider the three factors below when choosing a portable BBQ.
+A portable kettle bbq also usually stands on three legs.
+Other than appearance though, consider the three factors below when choosing portable grills.

 These will have a lot of influence in meeting your requirements.